emilyboynton/oil_slick/README.md

 # Oil Slick

 Procedurally generated oil slick sketches made in Processing.
-THey are created by layering vector fields and combining three different color palattes.
+They are created by layering vector fields and combining three different color palattes.

 This project was inspired by the work of @tsulej